nawawi/docket-cache/README.md

 ## Installation

-To use Docket Cache require minimum PHP 7.2.5, WordPress 5.4 and PHP OPCache for best performance.
+To use Docket Cache require minimum PHP 7.2.5, WordPress 5.4 and Zend OPcache for best performance.

 Please see the [installation wiki](https://github.com/nawawi/docket-cache/wiki/Installation) page for details.